Pets and Home Insurance: What to Know

 • Your cat damages a neighbor's expensive rose garden

 *The cat is considered the personal property of your neighbor.
 In this case, if you’re found liable for the damage, i.e., veterinary bills, your home insurance policy may step in to cover the cost.
-Generally, most insurance companies define a “pet” as a dog or cat.
+Generally, most insurance companies define a “pet” as a dog or a cat.
 Exotic pets may not enjoy the same coverage.

 Does homeowners insurance cover dog bites?

-Dog-related injuries are a steadily rising source of insurance claims.
-According to the Insurance Information Institute (III), the dollar value of claims paid out for dog bites in 2021 was $882 million, and the number of dog bite claims increased by 2.2% year over year.[1]
-As such, pet owners with a dog who poses a potential risk should make sure to ask an insurance agent if your homeowners policy will cover dog bites.
+The number of dog bites in 2024 increased by almost 19% from 2023.
+[1] As such, pet owners with a dog who poses a potential risk should make sure to ask an insurance agent if your homeowners policy will cover dog bites.

 If you have significant assets — or fear that the dog liability insurance typically included in your homeowners policy may not go far enough — you may consider adding an umbrella policy to increase your protection.